tustin2121/James_Somerton_Transcripts/_videos/UtRyi-e_HTc.md

 As the film industry moved away from suburban perfection, the extensive efforts made by Hollywood to conceal homosexuality in film during the post-war Lavender Scare era began to deteriorate.
 And then Hollywood came to realize that they were ignoring a large audience.
 No, not gays.

-At the time the lifeblood of Hollywood was relationship dramas, Disney and fleisure, cartoons and biblical epics.
+At the time the lifeblood of Hollywood was relationship dramas, Disney and Fleischer, cartoons and biblical epics.
 However, they ultimately realized that a group of Americans with disposable income but little to spend it on was being excluded: teenagers.
 Who were *incensed* to fight back against their parents conservative confining outlook on life.

 </james>